MicrosoftDocs/bot-docs/articles/nodejs/localization.md

 # Support localization

 Bot Builder includes a rich localization system for building bots that can communicate with the user in multiple languages.
 All of your bot's prompts can be localized using JSON files stored in your bots directory structure.
-If you’re using a system like LUIS to perform natural language processing you can configure your [LuisRecognizer](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.luisrecognizer) with a separate model for each language your bot supports and the SDK automatically selects the model that matches the user's preferred locale.
+If you’re using a system like LUIS to perform natural language processing you can configure your [LuisRecognizer][LUISRecognizer] with a separate model for each language your bot supports and the SDK automatically selects the model that matches the user's preferred locale.

 ## Determine the locale by prompting the user
 The first step to localizing your bot for the user is adding the ability to identify the user's preferred language.
-The SDK provides a [session.preferredLocale()](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#preferredlocale) method to both save and retrieve this preference on a per-user basis.
+The SDK provides a [session.preferredLocale()][preferredLocal] method to both save and retrieve this preference on a per-user basis.
 The following example is a dialog to prompt the user for their preferred language and then save their choice.

 ``` javascript
 bot.dialog('/localePicker', [